Harras3/abstract_vectordb/README.md

 # abstract_vectordb
-Trying to make generic code that can cater all vector databases
+Trying to make a general code that works for all kinds of vector databases by adding a layer of abstraction.